 Song Sung Blue

 I’ve always been someone who easily veers into depression, and over the years i’ve had to cultivate strategies to avoid tumbling into the abyss.
 One of my first coping mechanisms was discovered back in 1973, when I realized that repeated listenings on my portable phonograph of my 45 rpm single of The Carpenter’s “Sing” could literally change my mood from morose to joyful.
-I could escape that persistent, underlying feeling of being different from other kids my age: painfully shy and far more interested in my sister’s barbie dolls than the phalanx of Tonka trucks my father had foisted on me Christmas after Christmas, birthday after birthday.
+I could escape that persistent, underlying feeling of being different from other kids my age: painfully shy and far more interested in my sister’s barbie dolls than the Tonka trucks and sports equipment my father had foisted upon me Christmas after Christmas, birthday after birthday.

 I’d close my eyes, lying on the shag carpet of our home on Long Island, my head next to the speaker on the boxy, plastic-handled contraption.
 Three minutes and twenty seconds of lyrical happiness would wash over me, followed by ten seconds of the record player’s arm lifting, clicking, and moving back into position to begin all over again.
 Happy images would fill my head, pushing out the fears and anxieties that usually took up all the space in there.
 With my music, I was at peace.